j-freddy/j-freddy/README.md

 # 🌎 &nbsp; Hello, World!

-I'm a tech enthusiast and passionate about all things AI and data science.
+I am passionate about all things AI and data science.
 I love to write code as I consider it a form of art.
-I also love learning, building and fixing things with new tools and technologies.
+I also love learning, building and automating things with new tools and technologies.

 I advocate for a transparent internet with guarantee of complete anonymity and privacy.

-I like to philosophise about the future of human-robot interaction and the ethics of security concepts such as plausible deniability.
+I like to philosophise about the future of human-robot interaction and the extent to which foundational physical tasks can be automated, such as building houses and fixing roads.
 To that end, I believe AGI is a good thing for humanity.

 ## 📚 &nbsp; About me